maccana/Mean-Stack/README.md

 For local MongoDB setup on mac osx:

-Install using Brew or manual.Cd http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/
+Install using Brew or manual.
+http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/

 Extract and copy to specified folder.